BarthPaleologue/Blog/content/posts/VR-with-Unity-6/index.md

 }
 ```

 You can notice that we also use another layer (`SelectedGroceryItems`) that is used to filter only the items that are on the currently manipulated shelf.
-We also disable the hilight box of the shelf to not occlude vision when the shelf is pretty close to the eyes of the user.
+We also disable the highlight box of the shelf to not occlude vision when the shelf is pretty close to the eyes of the user.

 The target scale is fixed to `0.1f` as I found it was quite a good size for the items to be manipulated.